 Mark Skidmore, the current President of the Australian Division of the RAeS, has more than 30 years experience in military and civil aviation, beginning as a pilot in the RAAF in the early 1980s.
 A qualified test pilot, he led the RAAF research and development squadrons before being promoted to Australia’s Air Commander, holding oversight of Australia’s military air operations.
 He reached the rank of Air Vice Marshal before retiring in 2012.
 Mark has also worked in civil aviation as Director of Safety/CEO at the Civil Aviation Safety Authority and as a test pilot and business development manager.
 He is chairman of Skycraft and a director of Qinetiq Australia, TAE Aerospace and Swift Aerospace Consulting.
 In 2010 he was appointed a member of the Order of Australia.
 He continues to fly and owns a Globe Swift GC-1B and an ex-RAAF CT4A.

-Peter has always had a strong interest in Aviation and through his school years he designed, built and flew model aircraft.
+Peter is the current chairman of the Adelaide Branch of the RAeS.
+He has always had a strong interest in Aviation and through his school years he designed, built and flew model aircraft.
 On leaving school he underwent flight training at Parafield and Strathalbyn airports and qualified for his Commercial Pilot Licence.
 As a long-term industry member Peter has worked in and with a variety of organisations, building expensive experience in training, regulation and management of flight operations.
 He is currently self-employed as an Aviation advisor, providing support to a broad base of clients.

 Fiona Balfour has significant experience in the Aviation sector but has also worked extensively in Information and Telecommunications services, distribution and logistics.
 She has 20 years experience as a non-executive director and is currently on the boards of Western Sydney Airport, Airservices Australia and Land Services South Australia.
 She was the CIO and a member of the Executive Committee at Qantas from 2001 to 2006.
 She worked extensively with British Airways and the oneworld group of airlines through her time at Qantas.
 She then moved to the role of CIO at Telstra.
 She holds an MBA from RMIT and is a member of Chief Executive Women, a Fellow of the Australian Institute of Company Directors and a Fellow of Monash University as well as holding an FRAeS.